 At the Advanced Allergy and Asthma Associates and Food Allergy Center of Illinois, we provide allergy testing and can help you determine if you have a true medical allergy.
 We can provide skin tests and blood testing in order to get an accurate reading as to whether or not penicillin is an appropriate medication for you when antibiotics are necessary.

 Drs.
-Noga Askenazi, and Eugenia Hahn are all available in our practice to help with allergy solutions.
-Contact our team today to book a consultation appointment and learn about accurate allergy testing.
+Noga Askenazi and her staff are all available in our practice to help with allergy solutions.
+Contact our team today to book a consultation appointment and learn about accurate allergy testing..

 Dr. Noga Askenazi speaks about testing and identifying Antibiotic Allergies